-Blower control can increase or decrease the amount of air in the system, affecting the velocity (speed) and spread rate (coverage) of insulation.
-(See Illustration E) The blower control dial operates clockwise, from HIGH to LOW, controlling air pressure and amount of air.
+Blower control can increase or decrease the amount of air in the system, affecting the velocity (speed) and spread rate (coverage) of insulation (see Illustration F).
+The blower control dial operates clockwise, from HIGH to LOW, controlling air pressure and amount of air.

-Opening or closing slidegate (material feed) controls the amount of insulation dropping into the airlock which changes the production rate (lbs. per hour).
-(See Illustration E) For calibration purposes the scale located on right side of machine indicates how many inches the airlock slidegate is opened.
+Opening or closing slidegate (material feed) controls the amount of insulation dropping into the airlock which changes the production rate (lbs. per hour, see Illustration F).
+For calibration purposes the scale located on the right side of the machine indicates how many inches the airlock slidegate is opened.